onkarmininath44/DASHBOARD-DEVELOPMENT/README.md

 *DURATION*: 12 WEEKS
 *MENTOR*: NEELA SANTOSH KUMAR

 Here is a complete **Power BI Project Documentation** for your internship project titled **“Sales Performance Dashboard”**, based on the Superstore dataset.
-You can use this as part of your report or submission for the CODTECH internship.
+I can use this as part of your report or submission for the CODTECH internship.

 ---